 My Goodreads review:

-I voluntarily read and reviewed an ARC of this book provided by the publisher via NetGalley, and my opinions are my own.
-This book releases August 24, 2021.
+I voluntarily read and reviewed an ARC of this book provided by St. Martin’s Paperbacks via NetGalley, and my opinions are my own.

 You must be logged in to post a comment.